13.6 Career Path, Charter Requirements, and Membership

 Professional identity

-The CFA Program is not only an exam series.
-It is attached to a professional standard.
-The Code and Standards continue to matter after exam day.
-Membership, references, and ongoing designation use are built on competence and conduct together.
+The CFA Program is attached to a professional standard, not just an exam series.
+The Code of Ethics and Standards of Professional Conduct continue to govern your work after exam day, and membership, references, and ongoing designation use are built on competence and conduct together.

 A candidate may use the CFA designation after: